shirok/Gauche-makiki/README.md

 SCRIPT-NAME is the path to the script *in the URL*.
 That is, if the script is accessible via `http://example.com/foo/bar/baz.cgi`, then it should be `"/foo/bar/baz.cgi"`.
-It isn't related to the actual pathname of the cgi script file.
+It doesn't need to be related to the actual pathname of the cgi script file.
 The value becomes the value of `SCRIPT_NAME` CGI metavariable, and also used to calculate `PATH_INFO` CGI metavariable.

     (cgi-handler PROC :key SCRIPT-NAME)